billbuchanan/csn09112/week04_ciphers/labs/README.md

 The main logging output is in the “C:\inetpub\logs\LogFiles\W3SVC1” folder.
 Identify the contents of the following files:

 Go into the “C:\inetpub\logs\LogFiles\W3SVC1” folder, and list the file in there.
 What are its contents?
-Can you identity your browser access?
+Can you identify your browser access?
 Which browser type accessed your Web server?

 Now try with another browser type, and re-examine the log/httpd/access_log file.
 Did it detect the new browser type?